Dzaleka-Connect/dzaleka-connect/portfolio/index.md

 ---
-title: Community Projects and Resources
+title: 'Community Organisation, Projects and Resources'
 subtitle: >-
   If you are involved in or know of a project that is designed to benefit Dzaleka and the surrounding community, please share that information with us